Learn how to add your machines to DGX Cloud Lepton with BYOC.

 Prerequisites

-- To bring your own compute to DGX Cloud Lepton, you need to have a node group created first.
-If you don't have one, refer to the node group document to request a node group.
+To bring your own compute to DGX Cloud Lepton, you need to have a node group created first.
+If you don't have one, refer to the BYOC node group documentation to create a node group.

 The first way is to add your machines via SSH access.
 Follow the steps below: